 From San Jose Iturbide

-Bus: Buses are always the cheapest option though - we love the bus system in Mexico.
+Bus: Buses are always the cheapest option, but they are lots more time consuming.
 You can take a bus to Guadalajara, but a lot of the routes make a lot of stops and can be a full day of travel, when it should only take about 4 hours.
 Flying is probably the best option if you want to make it a quicker trip.

 Bus: Taking a bus from Irapuato is your best option.
 This website is a great place to book and costs about $20-$25USD one way.
-It only takes about 4 hours to get there and there are a lot of night buses so you can sleep on the way!
+It only takes about 4 hours to get there and there are a lot of night buses so you can sleep on the way there.